contentful/marketplace-partner-apps/README.md

 Detailed documentation can be found in the [App SDK documentation](https://www.contentful.com/developers/docs/extensibility/ui-extensions/sdk-reference/) and the [Management HTTP API reference documentation](https://www.contentful.com/developers/docs/references/content-management-api/).

 Please note that each app has its individual source code license associated with it.
 Refer to the LICENSE file in the apps root folder.

+We also highly encourage the use of TypeScript within your code, though this is not a requirement.

 ## Resources